Ria424/developers-animatesdk-docs/Document_object/Document400.md

 #### Description

-Method; scales the selection by a specified amount.
+Method; Scales the selection by a specified amount.
 This method is equivalent to using the Free Transform tool to scale the object.

 #### Example